-2 Or those empowered to make decisions on behalf of the patient, which for an incompetent child is a person with parental responsibility, and for an adult lacking capacity it is someone empowered to make decisions under the http://www.opsi.gov.uk/ACTS/acts2005/ukpga_20050009 en 2#pt1-pb2-l1g3).
+2 Or those empowered to make decisions on behalf of the patient, which for an incompetent child is a person with parental responsibility, and for an adult lacking capacity it is someone empowered to make decisions under the Mental Capacity Act 2005 (see in particular paragraph 3 of the Act available at:

 3 Known as Prevent- part of the Government counter-terrorism strategy.
 Prevent operates in the pre-criminal space.
-It is about supporting individuals who are at risk of radicalisation away from becoming terrorists or supporting terrorism.
+It is about supporting individuals who are at risk of radicalisation away from becoming terrorists, or supporting terrorism.